- Consequences of poor policy management

 If things go wrong, they can go very wrong.
 And not only could people lose their lives, but your hospital could be sued for millions.

-This is why risk mitigation in healthcare is so important, and it's incredibly complex.
+This is why risk mitigation strategies in healthcare are so important, and it's incredibly complex.

 Healthcare organizations are not only responsible for providing the best possible patient care that they can, they also have to securely handle sensitive documents, protect staff from potential harm, and work to reduce the risk of litigation.